-In November 2012, voters approved Proposition E, which drastically increases license fees for small businesses in San Francisco — including those on small hobby-businesses like calligraphy teaching practices.
-This much higher tax, effective July 1, 2014, makes it no longer worthwhile for me to teach calligraphy on a for-profit basis in San Francisco.
+In November 2012, voters approved Proposition E, which drastically increases license taxes for small businesses in San Francisco — including those on small hobby-businesses like calligraphy teaching practices.
+This much higher tax, effective July 1, 2014, makes it no longer worthwhile for me to promote giving lessons, or teach calligraphy as part of my livelihood in San Francisco.

 This obviously is going to necessitate a shift in my teaching practice.
 Students will need to purchase their own supplies (I won’t be keeping an inventory of supplies to give out to students anymore) and to show real dedication to the art to keep me enthused to work with him or her for free.
 I’ll be asking (but not requiring) a donation to a charity in lieu of teaching fees.
 And people will need to download (and print, if they wish) my handouts rather than my getting copies printed for them.

-I’ll continue to research calligraphy and periodically send out pointed pen club newsletters to let you know of discoveries and developments.
+I’ll continue to research calligraphy and periodically send out pointed pen club newsletters to let you know of discoveries and developments, as well as hold office hours for motivated students.

 The Spencerian calligraphy classes at Urban Bazaar will be taking a hiatus.
 The teacher is taking some time off to pursue other teaching opportunities, and to work on revising the curriculum, course structure, and handout materials.
 It is anticipated that the classes might start up again possibly in late 2014.